caiocanciam/Project_AB_Inbev_BEES/README.md

 - Camada Gold: Data aggregation for high-level insights, grouped by brewery type and location.

 # Technologies Used
-- Local Cluster: Used for big data processing with PySpark.
+- Local Cluster: Used for data processing with PySpark.
 (Simulates a real big data environment and could be easily replaced by AWS EMR or Databricks.)
 - Docker: Containerized environment to run Apache Airflow and Jupyter Notebook locally for development.
 - Apache Airflow: Workflow orchestration tool to schedule and manage ETL pipelines.
 - PySpark: Distributed data processing engine for transformations across Bronze, Silver, and Gold layers.